-Maintaining an efficient and useful network isn’t only about adding more people to your network but also occasionally trying to remove the connections who are inactive and fit into your targeted network cluster.
+Maintaining an efficient and valuable network isn’t only about adding more people to your network but also occasionally removing inactive connections that fit into your targeted network cluster.

 The importance of “smart” LinkedIn is tremendous.
 On LinkedIn, professional possibilities pop up when you interact and connect with the correct people.

 Try to divide your success aim into small targets, and as your number of connections begins to walk to 500 and beyond, you can track your success.
 Do you have more suggestions?
 Comment below and let us know!